raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 > WIP

-Note that clearing fields of its own types is always possible because otherwise such types' values do not exist at runtime.
+Note that dropping fields of its own types is always possible in practice because otherwise such types' values do not exist at runtime.

 [pen]: https://github.com/pen-lang/pen
 [ocaml]: https://ocaml.org/